Send to friendPDF version

 Registered Training Organisation Identifier0383

-ElectivesThe offering of electives in this qualification will be subject to the decision of the Faculty.
-Different employers, communities, and work groups may opt for specialised elective units and should consult the senior lecturer before enrolment.
+ElectivesThe offering of electives in this qualification will be subject to the decision of the relevant Directorate that offers this qualification.

 Individual Unit's Descriptors